Stormsonn/IS-373/Oracle Virtual Box.md

 Ensure your hardware supports virtualization.
 The performance may not match that of a real Mac.
 Backup your data before experimenting with virtual machines.

+Windows Tutorial -

+To download and install Oracle VirtualBox on a Windows machine, follow these steps:

+Step-by-Step Guide:
+Visit the Oracle VirtualBox Website:

+Open your web browser and go to the Oracle VirtualBox website.
+Download VirtualBox:

+On the homepage, click on the "Download VirtualBox" button.
+You will be directed to a page with several download options.
+Click on the link for Windows hosts to download the installer.
+Run the Installer:

+Once the download is complete, locate the installer file (usually in your Downloads folder) and double-click it to run the installer.
+Follow Installation Instructions:

+Click Next on the welcome screen.
+Choose the installation location and click Next.
+Select the components you want to install (default settings are usually fine) and click Next.
+You may be prompted to install device software; click Install to proceed.
+If you see a User Account Control prompt, click Yes to allow the installation.
+Complete the Installation:

+Once the installation is finished, you can choose to start VirtualBox immediately by checking the appropriate box and clicking Finish.
+Launch VirtualBox:

+After installation, you can find VirtualBox in your Start Menu or on your desktop.
+Open it to start creating and managing virtual machines.
+Additional Tips:
+Make sure your computer meets the system requirements for running VirtualBox.
+If you plan to run specific operating systems in VirtualBox, ensure that your CPU supports virtualization (Intel VT-x or AMD-V).
+Check for the latest updates after installation for optimal performance and security.